SWaltmann/MatrixCapsuleNetwork/config_guide.md

 - `"small"`: A reduced version of the network described in Section 5 of the paper.
 It uses fewer parameters to demonstrate the model's efficiency and generalization with a lightweight configuration.

 This setting adjusts the number of capsules and other architectural details while keeping the overall structure of the model (e.g., EM routing) consistent.

+## Learning Rate (`learning_rate`)

+Sets the initial learning rate for the optimizer.

+This is the base value from which exponential decay is applied (if enabled).

+## Learning Rate Decay Rate (`lr_decay_rate`)

+Specifies the decay factor used in exponential learning rate decay.

+- Must be a float between 0 and 1 (e.g., `0.96` reduces the learning rate by 4% every decay step).
+- If set to `0` or a negative value, **learning rate decay is disabled**, and the learning rate remains constant throughout training.

+This works together with `lr_decay_steps`.

+## Learning Rate Decay Steps (`lr_decay_steps`)

+Defines how many training steps occur between each application of the exponential decay.

+- Only used when `lr_decay_rate > 0`.
+- Larger values result in slower decay.

+## Loss Function (`loss_function`)

+Specifies which loss function to use during training.

+Available options:
+- `"categorical_crossentropy"`
+- `"spread_loss"`

+### Margin Schedule (`margin_schedule`)

+Specifies how the margin used in Spread Loss increases over the course of training.
+Ignored when not using Spread Loss

+- `"linear"` — The margin increases linearly from **0.2 to 0.9**, as described in the *Matrix Capsules with EM Routing* paper.
+- `"sigmoid"` — The margin increases following a sigmoid curve from **0.2 to 1.0**, matching the implementation in the original code by Hinton et al. This approach results in a slower increase at the beginning and a steeper change in the middle of training.

+Use this to control how strictly the model is penalized for incorrect predictions over time.
+Gradually increasing the margin helps stabilize early training.